Bailout Stigma: Cost of Bailouts and the Optimal Bailout Policy

-To evaluate the welfare of an equilibrium resulting from a bailout policy, it is convenient to adopt a mechanism design perspective.
-In particular, we represent the \textbf{outcome} of an equilibrium by a pair of mappings, $(Q, T): [0, 1] \to \set{0, 1, 2}\times\mathbb{R}$, induced by that equilibrium, where $Q(\t)\in \set{0,1,2}$ is a type-$\t$ firm's total asset sale across the two periods and $T(\t)$ is the total transfer it receives across the two periods in equilibrium.
-The transfer includes payment from both the government (if the firm accepts a bailout) and private buyers (if it sells to the market in either period).
-For our analysis we can view these mappings as a \emph{direct mechanism} that implements a social choice as a function of report on the firm's type $\t$.
-For this mechanism to represent an equilibrium outcome, it must then satisfy the usual incentive compatibility and participation conditions.
-One can then invoke the celebrated \emph{revenue equivalance} or envelope theorem to characterize the welfare of a particular equilibrium via the trade volume and a payoff for a reference type (e.g., the highest type) induced by the equilibrium.
+Formally, we represent the equilibrium outcome of a bailout policy by a pair of mappings, $(Q, T): [0, 1] \to \set{0, 1, 2}\times\mathbb{R}$, where $Q(\t)\in \set{0,1,2}$ is a type-$\t$ firm's total asset sale across the two periods and $T(\t)$ is the total transfer it receives across the two periods in equilibrium. {Naturally, there exist $t=1$ and $t=2$ transfer functions $t_1(\t)$ and $t_2(\t)$ of $\t$, measurable with respect to $F(\cdot)$, such that $T(\t) = t_1(\t) + t_2(\t)$. } This transfer includes payment from both the government (if the firm accepts a bailout) and private buyers (if it sells to the market in either period).
+The fact that $Q$ is nonfractional reflects the no-rationing assumption mentioned earlier.
+We can view these mappings as a \emph{direct mechanism} that implements a social choice as a function of report on the firm's type $\t$.